Computing at St Matthias

 If you would like to try out some unplugged activities (ones that don’t require technology), have a go at these.

 Part of our computing curriculum is to make children aware of how to stay safe online.
 This may be teaching them of how to assess whether a website is reliable but it could also be about knowing about potential risk and how to protect their details.
 We want our children to understand the impact of their digital footprints.
-Not only do we cover these things in our computing lessons but also in our RSHE lessons.
-Parent workshops also take place to equip parents with how to best support their children.
-An Apps Council has also been established, in order to empower a small group of children so that they can encourage their classmates to stay safe and help the teachers to identify things that might be unsafe online.
-If you want to know more about keeping our children safe online, you can read more on the NSPCC website and can see here how we teach our children to stay safe online.
+Not only do we cover these things in our computing lessons, based around the Education for a Connected World framework but also in our PSHE lessons.
+Parent workshops also take place to equip parents with how to best support their children too.
+If you want to know more about keeping our children safe online, you can read more on the NSPCC website and can see here and here how we teach our children to stay safe online.

 Please click here to see our progression of skills within computing at St Matthias.
 This is in addition to regular online safety lessons.